-Eric Ash is an electrical engineer who made significant contributions in electron optics and pioneered research on surface acoustic waves for signal processing.
+Eric Ash was electrical engineer who made significant contributions in electron optics and pioneered research on surface acoustic waves for signal processing.
 This technology has important uses in mobile phones, televisions and space-borne communications systems.

 Eric's research led to new techniques and improvements in the resolution of acoustic microscopes.
 These specialised instruments use ultrahigh-frequency sound waves to probe the internal features of solid materials for defects.
 They are often used in the manufacture of electronic components.